railwayapp/docs/src/docs/develop/services.md

 Railway projects allow you to provision additional infrastructure on top of your existing services in the form of database services.

-Railway currently offers the following database services.
+Railway currently offers the following database services:
 - [PostgreSQL](/databases/postgresql)
 - [MySQL](/databases/mysql)
 - [MongoDB](/databases/mongodb)